-The carrying amount of the Group's short-term bank deposit approximate their respective fair value and is denominated in US\$.
+The carrying amount of the Group's short-term bank deposit approximate its respective fair value and is denominated in US\$.

-Short-term bank deposit as at 31 December 2019 bears interest at an average rate of 1.49% (2018: nil) per annum with maturity in February 2020 (2018: nil).
+Short-term bank deposit as at 31 December 2019 bears interest at an average rate of 1.49% per annum with maturity in February 2020.